scotthovestadt/gigya/README.md

 ```

 ##Usage Guide
-Please follow these steps to integrate Gigya within your NodeJS application:
+Please follow these steps to integrate Gigya within your Node JS application:
 - Install the SDK
 - <a href="http://developers.gigya.com/010_Developer_Guide#API_Key_and_Site_Setup">Obtain an API Key and Secret Key from Gigya</a>
-- Include the Gigya module within your project: `var Gigya = require('gigya');`
+- Include the Gigya module within your project.
 - <a href="http://developers.gigya.com/040_Demos/010_Social_Identity_Management/010_Social_Login/001_Basic_Social_Login">Login the user to acquire their UID</a>
 - <a href="https://github.com/Gigya-Inc/node-gigya/blob/master/README.md#sending-a-request">Use Gigya's API to send requests</a>